 When you are ready for rolling out of the dough then get out your mixture and tip it out onto a heavily floured surface.
 Flour the top of the dough and your rolling pin.
 Roll it out to a rectangle the size of about 35 cm x 25 cm.
+Keep flouring if the butter breaks through and is soft and tacky.
 Fold the bottom of the dough up first by a third and then the top down over it exactly like a business letter.
-The theory is that you then turn the new rectangle so that the fold is to your left like the spine of a book and roll out and repeat another three times.
+The theory is that you then turn the new rectangle so that the fold is to your left like the spine of a book and roll out and repeat another four times.
 I tend to wing it a bit more than that.
 My rectangles sometimes become square and so on.
 The important thing is to get the folds in.

 If butter pops through then flour the spots well and carry on.
 When the last fold is complete cover and place the folded dough in the fridge for at least 30 mins or more.